moodlep/MLIntro/README.md

   https://developers.google.com/identity/protocols/OAuth2
   Samples use a service account: https://developers.google.com/identity/protocols/OAuth2#serviceaccount

+Note: the jupyter notebook contains the code and the output saved from the last run.

 ## TensorFlow snippets
 These code snippets are provided in gist links below.
 The dataset was too big to upload however these samples are actually the assignments from the Udacity course on Deep Learning that covers how/where to get the dataset from.
+(Note the link to the course is in the slides)

 Softmax Classification:
 https://gist.github.com/moodlep/2f961597b69d83bfbf8e5bb0a531e5f3